[Minor revision–posted 5/6/21 (replaces 9/1/17 edition)]

 d.
 The faculty member recommended for suspension must be informed of the vote and allowed to provide a rebuttal (in writing or in person) before any decision is made final.

 e.
-Should a faculty member receive a negative vote for graduate faculty status in his or her department or college and wish to appeal that decision, he or she would send such an appeal to the Academic Affairs Committee of the Graduate Council which would then forward their recommendation to the full body for a vote.
+Should a faculty member receive a negative vote for graduate faculty status in his or her department, unit, or college and wish to appeal that decision, he or she would send such an appeal to the Academic Affairs Committee of the Graduate Council, which would then forward their recommendation to the full body for a vote.
 The same procedure will apply in cases where a request is made by a department and/or college to remove an individual from the graduate faculty.

 f.
 Upon a Graduate Council vote to reinstate or grant graduate faculty membership to the individual, the individual's graduate faculty membership role will be reinstated immediately.